 Central pharmacy at LTHT will also be sent a confirmation, which will contain two unique kit codes that identify the containers that need to be dispensed.
-The confirmation to pharmacy will also include treatment allocation so that a code break envelope can be set up.
-Code break envelopes will be updated with participant details.
+The confirmation to pharmacy will also include a unique code break envelope ID.
+The selected code break envelopes will be updated with participant details.